reflectionengine/mirror/readme.md

 > “What will you see when you look in the mirror?”

 Mirror Mode is an open-source AI reflection framework designed to challenge, not coddle.
-Built during personal collapse, refined through clarity, and released to the public—because reflection shouldn’t be a luxury.
+Built for personal use, refined through clarity, and released to the public—because reflection shouldn’t be a luxury.

 ---